bbrewer-oliveai/loop-development-kit-stub/README.md

 ## GripMock stubs for LDK
 This repo has an example, happy-path stub for the Network sensor.

-The stub is "programmed" through [GripMock](https://github.com/tokopedia/gripmock/), which sadly not the most mature product.
+The stub is "programmed" through [GripMock](https://github.com/tokopedia/gripmock/), which is, sadly, not the most mature product.
 The author, however, is fairly open to PRs, etc. to improve it.

 ### Running it
 First, pull in LDK proto files.